War All the Time (Thursday album): Overview

 All of the music was written by Thursday except for "This Song Brought to You by a Falling Bomb", which was co-written between Everding and the band.
 All of the lyrics were written by Geoff Rickly.
 The material on Full Collapse was written over a two-year period, while for War All the Time, the tracks were done in two months.
 During this time period, they spent every day working on songs from 11AM to 8PM.
 Guitarist Steve Pedulla said they expanded further on ideas from Full Collapse, in addition to channelling the music they were listening to.
 He explained that what someone listens to can influence their playing, and despite the group listening to "a lot of mellower stuff", the music came out "a lot heavier".
 While on tour, they listened to Godspeed You!
 Black Emperor and Mogwai.
 Prior to the album, the group was asked if it would sound closer to "Jet Black New Year", a track Pedulla called "the heaviest song we wrote".
 Pedulla and Keeley initially denied it; the former stated that the song was a direction they "went for a little while, and we are going somewhere else now."
 Keeley added that it "definitely runs thematically" throughout War All the Time.

 Speaking of the title, Rickly said: "I think a title like War All the Time for a record about love seems to demonstrate what our band is about — that balance between violence and grace."
 He added that he had been "afraid to talk about the idea of romantic love in songs because I feel like it's such a cliché".
 Rickly got the notion of tackling romance from writer Charles Bukowski, who wrote a poem where the album took its title from.
 He said it soon became a substantial part of his life, and he "felt like I was stifling myself by not writing about it."
 Discussing the lack of hooks on the album, Rickly said "When you write music, you hear what you've done, and you immediately find what you're missing with what you did."
 He added, "If this were a really hooky record, I'd say it weren't complex enough."
-Musically, the album's sound has been classified as post-hardcore and emo.
+Musically, the album's sound has been classified as post-hardcore, emo and scene music.